Donald Trump vows ‘closing’ border to punish Mexico for illegal immigration

 In his tweets Friday Mr. Trump also demanded Congress move to pass new laws to reduce the incentives drawing illegal immigrants to the U.S.

-In the last decade the crossers were mostly single adults from Mexico, who could be quickly returned.
+In the last decade, the crossers were mostly single adults from Mexico, who could be quickly returned.

-This new flow is mostly Central American families or children traveling alone.
-They are almost impossible to remove quickly, and are instead released into communities where they disappear, then don’t show up for their eventual deportations.
+The new flow is mostly Central American families or children traveling alone.
+They are almost impossible to remove quickly, and instead are released into communities where they disappear, then don’t show up for their eventual deportations.

 U.S. Immigration and Customs Enforcement says that of nearly 6,000 immigration cases over the last six months, only 8 percent of the migrants involved showed up for their hearings.